Worst-vd-plas/Patchlunky/README.txt

 5. Planned Features
 ===================

- * A setting for wether or not mods can override skins (currently skins always override mods)
- * Skin configurations
  * A feature that allows mods to replace specific strings instead of the whole file.
  * A feature that allows mods to replace a portion of an image instead of the whole file.
  * A tab for adjusting some Spelunky settings such as windowed mode and resolution.